 These are all legitimate questions, and well worth exploring.
 An initial consultation will provide an opportunity for us to address these questions together.

 Does this sound like your situation?

 Therapy can provide a way for couples to identify unmet needs behind their unsuccessful communication, gain control of their destructive patterns, learn new skills to communicate clearly, and gain insights into what triggers them.
-You two can make steps towards breaking the unhelpful momentum of spiraling downwards into a dissolution of the relationship.

 What if we want to find out more?

 If you feel uncertain about what you need, or unsure if I am the right person for the two of you, these are all important questions.
 The purpose of an initial consultation is for you to tell me what you are struggling with and to find out how I work, and then we can decide together if working with me is something that suits and feels right for the two of you.

 When working with couples, I focus first on getting a sense of the unhelpful pattern that got both partners feeling stuck.
 One such common pattern is that one partner is very vocal and persistent about his/her needs (this partner is often called “controlling, demanding, unreasonable” etc), while the other one pulls away to avoid the heat (this one is often labelled as “cold, unloving, distant, walled-off”, or simply “s/he doesn’t give a shit about me!”).
 Another common pattern is both partners are very vocal, but their intense emotionality drowns their communication and leaves both feel unheard and uncared for.
 There are, of course, other unhelpful patterns.
 But once partners understand how they each contribute to that cycle of unhelpful behavior that feeds on itself, they can begin to make changes to break that cycle.

 Visit the Therapy Q & A page for more info.

 The Power of You!

 If you and your partner are not at a place where therapy is an option, visit our Relationship Kit for self-help tips.